Americans have a liturgy.

 But what is liturgy?

-Liturgy is the given practices, or story-markers, within a particular setting given to shape the hearts, minds, and bodies of the people toward the things we believe are good and right.
+Liturgy consists of the given practices, or story-markers, within a particular culture that shape the hearts, minds, and bodies of people.
+Those practices move is toward the things we believe are good and right.

-In a Christian context, when we gather together on Sundays (or whichever day), we instill certain practices that help mold us into the image of God and his kingdom.
-We worship together in song; we read and hear the word of holy scripture proclaimed; we ingest the body and blood of our Lord through the bread and wine; we offer prayers, whether crafted or spontaneous.
+In a Christian context, when we gather together on Sundays (or whichever day), we instill certain practices that help mold us into the image of Christ and his kingdom.
+We worship together in song; we read and hear the word of holy scripture proclaimed; we ingest the body and blood of our Lord through the bread and wine; we offer prayers, whether crafted or spontaneous; we converse about life.

-We participate in a host of activities to in order to see transformation take place.
+We participate in a host of activities in order to see transformation take place.